F: (304) 347-1746

 - U.S. Court of Appeals for the Fourth Circuit

-David Mohler has been trying cases for 30 years and has tried more than 185 jury trials to verdict with more than a 90 percent success rate.
+David Mohler has been trying cases for over 30 years and has tried more than 200 jury trials to verdict with more than a 90 percent success rate.
 He has successfully argued more than 10 cases at the Supreme Court of Appeals of West Virginia.

 David is also admitted in the U.S. District Courts for the Northern and Southern Districts of West Virginia and the U.S. Court of Appeals for the Fourth Circuit.